cdiltz053/Mantus/ARCHITECTURE.md

 #### 1.3.1 Model Type: Transformer Architecture

+For Mantus, a **decoder-only autoregressive architecture** is recommended, as it aligns well with the agent loop's need for sequential reasoning and response generation.
+While the internal workings of such models are complex, several open-source options provide excellent starting points or can be fine-tuned to serve as Mantus's core.
+A detailed comparison and recommendations for these models are provided in the `open_source_llm_comparison.md` document.

 The most effective LLMs today are built upon the **Transformer architecture** [1].
 This architecture is particularly well-suited for sequence-to-sequence tasks, such as language translation, text summarization, and natural language understanding/generation.
 Key characteristics include:

 *   **Self-Attention Mechanism**: Allows the model to weigh the importance of different words in the input sequence relative to each other, capturing long-range dependencies.